epasseto/Second_Project/README.md

 The project is divided in two main parts.
 And the files involded are listed below.

-`udacourse2.py` $/righhtarrow$ python 3 code, as a library of useful functions for both parts
+`udacourse2.py` $\righhtarrow$ python 3 code, as a library of useful functions for both parts

 The **first** one, is an ETL (Extract, Transform, Load) for taking a .csv file, rearrange the data in classes and save the data corrected data into SQLite format, as a Database Table named Messages.